reg-viz/gh-app/README.md

 ```

 ### Get .pem file
-For running [private-key](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) for the App is required.
+You need [private-key](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) for the App.

 You have 2 options to get .pem file.